 It’s vital to remember that Z-Wave merely offers a way for smart devices to communicate with one another.
 The capabilities of your Z-Wave hub and its software will determine what you can do with those devices and the automation rules you can design.

 How many Z-Wave devices will you have?

 Although there is a strict limit of 232 devices per network for Z-Wave, it’s also crucial to take the software side of things into account.
 The software of your hub defines the complexity and type of automation rules you’ll be able to run, as well as the user interface you’ll use to handle your smart home.

 This is distinct from Z-Wave itself, which merely offers the standards necessary for communication amongst all of your Z-Wave devices.
-It’s fair to say that cheaper models will have lesser processing power and memory, which might become a problem if you have many devices trying to perform things at once.
+It’s fair to say that cheaper models will have less processing power and memory, which might become a problem if you have many devices trying to perform things simultaneously.
 Your hub is simply a computer that executes that software.

 Paying more upfront for the additional power and capability is a wise investment if you intend to develop a comprehensive smart home.
 The only exception to this rule is Z-Wave adapters that plug into computers, as the capabilities of the computer rather than the Z-Wave controller will determine this.

 The many Z Wave devices in your home are connected and controlled by a Z Wave controller, as the name suggests.
 They are therefore perfect for a smart home setup where you want all of your equipment and appliances to be smart.